roydefined/zombiehorde2/README.md

 ---

 ### Before you start
-The project contains various `.bat` files that help preparing the rpoejct.
+The project contains various `.bat` files that help preparing the project.
 Please read through them to understand their use.
 - `pack-acsutils.bat` -> prepares ACSUtils into `dist/`
 - `build-project.bat` -> compiles ACSUtils, library, and core ACS files.
    - `bcsutils.acs` -> `bcsutils.o`